John Caspar Wister: Early life and education

 Wister was the youngest of five children born to William Rotch Wister and Mary Rebecca Eustis in the Germantown neighborhood of Philadelphia.
 As a child, he learned about horticulture on the 10-acre Germantown family estate, also named Wister, located adjacent to Belfield estate owned by his grandparents.

 In 1909, Wister graduated from Harvard University.
 From 1909 to 1910 he attended graduate school at Harvard's School of Landscape Architecture, and attended agriculture and horticulture at Rutgers University from 1913 to 1914.
 He worked as a plantsman for landscape architecture firms in New York and Philadelphia.
 He enlisted on July 10, 1917, as a private in the Army.

 Wister trained at the University of Pennsylvania and at Augusta Arsenal before serving in Jonchery, France, with Advance Ordnance Depot 4 during World War I. According to letters he wrote to his family during the war, Wister served most of his time in various ordnance departments, being promoted to Sergeant of Ordnance in November 1917.
 He visited Kew Gardens in London to view the collection of plants and flowers and met with several famous European horticulturalists during his service.
 He would often send plants back to Arthur Hoyt Scott, noted garden enthusiast, whom he met in 1915.
-He was honorably discharged as a Sergeant of Ordianance from the Army on May 10, 1919.
+He was honorably discharged as a Sergeant of Ordnance from the Army on May 10, 1919.